Connection lost. Please refresh the page.

 The umbilical region contains the:

-• The medial extremities of right and left kidneys
+• medial extremities of inferior poles of the right and left kidneys

 Left inguinal region

-• The left ovary and the left fallopian tube in females.
+• left ovary and the left uterine tube (female)

 Right inguinal region